cbinwani/ApromoreCore8.0/README.md

 ## LDAP
 As distributed, the Apromore application uses the same credentials as the Karaf server.
+The relevant configuration properties are the following:
+- `jaas.loginConfigurationName` (default value: `karaf`)
+- `jaas.userPrincipalClass` (default value: `org.apache.karaf.jaas.boot.principal.UserPrincipal`)

-With addition configuration, credentials can instead be provided by an external LDAP server.
+Credentials can instead be provided by an external LDAP server.
 These instructions use the University of Melbourne's central authentication server as an example.

 ### Requirements